Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

-- self-motivation and the ability to motivate others;
+- self-motivation, with the ability to motivate others

 A significant amount of farming experience or work experience in agricultural practice is normally required before you can be appointed to a trainee management position.
 Having practical experience will make you stand out and will demonstrate your passion for the industry.
 This can be gained through a sandwich course, vacation work or a gap-year placement.